 IAIA Student ID Number

 To help us prepare for your arrival, please confirm your acceptance with the Acceptance Confirmation Form.
-Admitted students must commit by December 30, 2021 for Spring term, and March 1, 2022 for Fall term.
+Admitted students must commit by July 30, 2022 for Fall term.

 Admitted Student Webinar